300481/actions-test/artifacthub2github/README.md

 * generate the chart manifests

-* generate a list with deprecated Kubernetes API versions for each chart
+* generate a list with deprecated Kubernetes API versions for the chart

-* generate a list of CVEs of the containers for each chart
+* generate a list of CVEs of the containers for the chart

 * create a branch for the updated files